XMoSalahX/E-Shop/Back-end/README.md

 ### How to add table to production database

 `db-migrate up`: To add all table to database

+### How to remove table from production database

 `db-migrate down`: To delete all table from production database

 ### How to add table to development database